openstack-archive/broadview-lib/README.md

 The class BSTParser (found in bst/bst_parser.py) accepts the JSON payload that is sent by a BroadView agent for BST notifications and responses that contain BST threshold reports.

+## Packet Trace Configuration

+The pt.py file in config contains various classes that wrap the BroadView packet trace protocol.

+The following briefly summarizes these classes.
+For example usage, see the unit test code in pt.py, or the bv-ptctl.py application.

+### ConfigurePacketTraceFeature

+This class can be used to provide general configuration of the BroadView packet trace component.

+### ConfigurePacketTraceDropReason

+This command configures the agent to send a copy of dropped packets and/or trace-profile to requestor asynchronously.

+### CancelPacketTraceProfile

+This command is used to cancel the trace-profile request previously initiated by GetPacketTraceProfile.

+### CancelPacketTraceLAGResolution

+This command is used to cancel the lag-resolution request previously initiated by GetPacketTraceLAGResolution.

+### CancelPacketTraceECMPResolution

+This command is used to cancel the ecmp-resolution request previously initiated by GetPacketTraceECMPResolution.

+### CancelPacketTraceSendDropPacket

+This command is used to cancel the send-dropped-packet request for a given list of ports.
+This command allows canceling of send-dropped-packet request for multiple drop reasons at a time.

+### CancelPacketTraceDropCounterReport

+This command is used to cancel the drop-counter-report request for a given list of ports.
+This command allows canceling of drop-counter-report request for multiple drop reasons at a time.

+### GetPacketTraceFeature

+This command is used to retrieve the current configuration of the Packet Trace functionality on the Agent

+### GetPacketTraceLAGResolution

+This command is used to retrieve the LAG resolution for the given packet.

+### GetPacketTraceECMPResolution

+This command is used to retrieve the ECMP resolution for the given packet.

+### GetPacketTraceProfile

+This command is used to retrieve the trace-profile for the given packet.

+### GetPacketTraceDropReason

+This command is used to retrieve the current configured drop reasons on the Broadcom ASIC.

+### GetPacketTraceDropCounterReport

+This command is used to retrieve the drop counter-report.

+### GetPacketTraceSupportedDropReasons

+This command is used to retrieve the supported drop reasons on the Broadcom ASIC.

+## PTParser Object

+The class PTParser (found in pt/pt_parser.py) accepts the JSON payload that is sent by a BroadView agent for PacketTrace, and converts this payload into Python objects.
+It provides an API for accessing these objects.

 ## Unit tests